Learning how to write a case study paper is invaluable in both business and academic settings. This writing guide will help.

 - Teens that spend a lot of time on social media daily suffer from depression. (without data)

 The more sources, either from research or your work, to back up your points, the stronger your overall case study paper will be.
 If there is a similar case study already out there, weave it into your body paragraphs.
 Show similar research findings that help support your conclusion.
+You might also find our explainer on how to write a hypothesis useful.

 Step 8: Conclude the Case Study